 SMS, and MMS is also know as text messaging.
 A general rule of thumb is that SMS is limited to 140 characters – however many SMS clients will break and merge longer messages up without your intervention.
 SMS is good to provide small bits of information.
 For example, if someone wanted a telephone number, email address, or website – then SMS will work perfectly for such.
 Carrying on conversations is awkward, and messaging services will work better for that.

 You can always use the phone to make a phone call.
-I am not likely to answer blocked numbers, so that might be an issue if you call from a blocked number.
+I am not likely to answer anonymous callers, so that might be an issue if you call from an anonymous number.
 Your best bet is to unblock your number.
 If you live outside of the US, you may need to call one of my [International] Numbers.
-My [International] numbers will ring my secondary number which usually stays home.
+If you live in the US, then you could call my [Cellular] Number.
+Either option will ring my primary phone.